pomm-project/Foundation/documentation/configuration.rst

 Context dependent configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Session builders do configure session but in some cases, configuration options may be context dependent like development options or production options.
-This kind of configuration occures directly in Pomm service passing anonymous functions:
+This kind of configuration occurs directly in Pomm service passing anonymous functions:

 .. code:: php